-With Sixt you can rent a car in the United Kingdom in over 70 cities, with branches conveniently located at main train stations and major airports.
-We have 17 branches in London alone, giving you plenty of options when planning a city stay or needing a base to explore from.
-Scroll through the branch menu below to find a car rental location that suits your trip.
+With Sixt you can rent a car in the United Kingdom in over 70 cities.
+Our car rental UK branches are conveniently placed at main train stations, major airports and easy to reach downtown locations.
+We have 20 branches in London alone, giving you plenty of options when planning a city stay or needing a base to explore from.
 We offer premium customer service, leading brand rental cars and affordable rates at all our UK locations.
 Book one of our top car rental deals in the United Kingdom online in advance and secure yourself the means to move about in comfort and style.

 A valid driving license must be presented for all named drivers along with their ID/passport which must be valid for 3 months after the end of the rental period.

 The minimum age to rent a car in the United Kingdom is 21, however, there can be further age restrictions on particular vehicle types.
 A surcharge is incurred for drivers under 25.